Theodore D. Chuang

-Early life
+Early life and education

-Chuang was born in Media, Pennsylvania, in 1969.
+Chuang was born to a Taiwanese American family in Media, Pennsylvania, in 1969.
 His parents are immigrants from Taiwan.
-Chuang earned a B.A. summa cum laude from Harvard College in 1991; as an undergraduate, he wrote for the Harvard Crimson.
-He went on to earn a J.D. magna cum laude from Harvard Law School in 1994.
+Chuang graduated summa cum laude with his Bachelor of Arts from Harvard University in 1991 with membership in Phi Beta Kappa.
+As an undergraduate, he wrote for The Harvard Crimson and won the Endicott Peabody Saltonstall Prize as a top senior at Harvard College.
+He went on to earn a Juris Doctor, magna cum laude, from Harvard Law School in 1994.
 As a law student, he served as an editor of the Harvard Law Review.
-He is married and has two daughters.

-Legal career
+Career

-Chuang began his legal career as a law clerk for Judge Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit, from 1994 to 1995.
+Chuang began his legal career as a law clerk for Judge Dorothy Wright Nelson of the United States Court of Appeals for the Ninth Circuit, from 1994 to 1995.
 From 1995 to 1998, he served as a trial attorney in the Civil Rights Division of the United States Department of Justice.
-From 1998 to 2004, he served as an Assistant United States Attorney in the District of Massachusetts.
+From 1998 to 2004, he served as an assistant United States attorney in the District of Massachusetts.
 He served as counsel at the law firm of Wilmer, Cutler, Pickering, Hale and Dorr LLP in Washington, D.C. from 2004 to 2007.
-From 2007 to 2009, he was Deputy Chief Investigative Counsel for the House Oversight and Government Reform Committee.
-In 2009, he was Chief Investigative Counsel for the House Committee on Energy and Commerce.
-From 2009 until his confirmation as a federal judge in 2014, he served as Deputy General Counsel of the United States Department of Homeland Security.
+From 2007 to 2009, he was deputy chief investigative counsel for the House Oversight and Government Reform Committee.
+In 2009, he was chief investigative counsel for the House Committee on Energy and Commerce.
+From 2009 until his confirmation as a federal judge in 2014, he served as deputy general counsel of the United States Department of Homeland Security.

+In 2024, Chuang was elected to serve a six-year term on Harvard's Board of Overseers, a governing body that ensures "the University remains true to its charter as a place of learning."

 Federal judicial service

-On September 25, 2013, President Barack Obama nominated Chuang to serve as a United States District Judge of the United States District Court for the District of Maryland, to the seat being vacated by Judge Roger W. Titus, who assumed senior status on January 17, 2014.
+On September 25, 2013, President Barack Obama nominated Chuang to serve as a United States district judge of the United States District Court for the District of Maryland, to the seat being vacated by Judge Roger W. Titus, who assumed senior status on January 17, 2014.
 Chuang's nomination was strongly supported by Maryland's two U.S. senators, Ben Cardin and Barbara Mikulski.
 He was rated "well-qualified" by the American Bar Association's Standing Committee on the Federal Judiciary.
 On January 16, 2014, his nomination was reported out of the Senate Judiciary Committee by a 10–8 vote.
 On April 29, 2014, Senate Majority Leader Harry Reid filed for cloture on Chuang's nomination.
-On May 1, 2014, the Senate voted 54–43 on the motion to invoke cloture.
-Later that day, the Senate voted 53–42 to confirm Chuang.
+On May 1, 2014, the Senate invoked cloture on his nomination by a 54–43 vote.
+Later that day, Chuang was confirmed by a 53–42 vote.
 He received his judicial commission on May 2, 2014.
 Chuang sits in Greenbelt, Maryland.